 If you are struggling in the class, and are worried about your final grade, there will be up to 8 points available for extra credit.
 If you have questions about your choice of activity / program you will use (or, if you have an idea of your own), please do not hesitate to ask me.
 I hope you take advantage of the extra credit opportunities offered for this course.
 This is your chance to experience religion and the ongoing dialogue about religion happening presently in our community -- which can be easily accessed by the curious-minded!
+(1 each, 8 points available)

-Attend a lecture / event (5 points): If you would prefer to attend a lecture or event about religion (for example, a debate on Jesus hosted by the Socratic Society at OSU would be a great option), I will accept a 2-page, double-spaced paper outlining the main points of discussion and your thoughts on the subject.
+Attend a lecture / event (5 points): If you would prefer to attend a lecture or event about Eastern religion / philosophy.
+I will accept a 2-page, double-spaced paper outlining the main points of discussion and your thoughts on the subject.
 Please get approval for your choice of event before turning in an extra credit report.